 You and your advisor will work together to determine the area of your thesis.
 The subject of the thesis, however, must have a clear materials-related component.

 For doctoral students, the thesis committee will be made up of a thesis advisor and two committee members.
-The committee members participate in the thesis area examination, 3.998 doctoral update meeting, plan-to-finish meeting, defense, and thesis reading.
+The committee members participate in the thesis area examination, 3.998 doctoral update meeting, plan-to-finish meeting, guidance during the writing of the thesis, and the thesis defense.
 For master's students, committee membership consists only of their thesis advisor.
 If a student's advisor is outside of the department, then an internal departmental thesis reader is required as part of the doctoral student or master's student committee.
 The advisor and thesis reader must sign the title page of the final thesis.

 What do I need to do about my appointment?
 I got a notice from Student Financial Services—is this a problem?

-Students are supported by different types of funding sources such as research assistantships (RA), teaching assistantships (TA), fellowships (FE), or external funding.
-Students entering their first fall term are supported by departmental funds--including stipend, tuition, and health insurance--until they have chosen an advisor which is required by the end of the fall term.
-Once a student transitions to a lab group, the advisor and student will play an active role in securing the student's funding for following terms.
+Doctoral-track students are supported by different types of funding such as research assistantships (RA), teaching assistantships (TA), fellowships (FE), or external funding.
+Students entering their first fall term are generally supported by departmental fellowship funds—including stipend, tuition, and health insurance—until they have chosen an advisor (required by the end of the fall term).
+Once a student has joined a research group, the advisor and student will play an active role in securing the student's funding for following terms.

 Students receive an automated email with a notice of award once their graduate appointment has been processed.
-The notice includes details about the appointment such as the award start and end dates, salary/stipend, tuition, and student life fee coverage.
+The notice includes details about the appointment such as the award start and end dates, salary/stipend, tuition, and health insurance coverage.
 This only includes details of the graduate appointment and is separate from the notifications from Student Financial Services (SFS).
 Students who receive notices from SFS should make sure to contact that office regarding any issues.

-If you have any questions regarding any issues with SFS or discrepancies with your graduate appointment, please feel free to contact the Academic Office (email@example.com).
+If you have any questions regarding your graduate appointments, please contact the Academic Office (email@example.com).